-Housing Authority of the City of Torrance is a Public Housing Agency in Torrance, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+The Housing Authority of the City of Torrance (HACT) Section 8 Housing Choice Voucher waiting list is closed.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 3% having issued approximately 199 vouchers in the past year.
 The average voucher holder has received housing benefits for 12 years and 4 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 85 months on the waiting list1.